Christian Yelich Preview, Player Props: Brewers vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff is 17th in MLB with a collective 8.7 strikeouts per nine innings.
+- The Pirates have a 4.47 team ERA that ranks 19th among all MLB pitching staffs.

-- The Pirates have a 4.49 team ERA that ranks 20th across all league pitching staffs.
+- The Pirates surrender the fourth-fewest home runs in baseball (148 total, 1.1 per game).

-- Pirates pitchers combine to give up 148 home runs (1.1 per game), the fifth-fewest in the league.
+- Jackson makes the start for the Pirates, his fourth of the season.
+He is 1-1 with a 4.46 ERA and 43 strikeouts in 42 1/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.